BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Abstract

 \section{Abstract}

-The growing demand for long-context inference capabilities in Large Language Models (LLMs) has intensified the computational and memory bottlenecks inherent to the standard attention mechanism.
-To address this challenge, we introduce \algname{}, a drop-in sparse attention method that dynamically prunes the attention matrix without any pre-computation or proxy scores.
-Our method uses a fixed threshold and existing information from online softmax to identify negligible attention scores, skipping softmax computation, Value block loading, and the subsequent matrix multiplication.
-This fits seamlessly into existing FlashAttention kernel designs with negligible latency overhead.
-The approach is applicable to both prefill and decode stages across all attention variants (MHA, GQA, MQA, and MLA), providing a unified solution for accelerating long-context inference.
-We develop an automated calibration procedure that reveals a simple inverse relationship between optimal threshold and context length, enabling robust deployment across diverse scenarios.
-Maintaining high accuracy, we demonstrate a 1.62$\times$ speedup for prefill at 74.7\% sparsity and a 1.48$\times$ speedup for decode at 73.2\% sparsity on modern GPUs.
-Furthermore, we explore sparsity-aware training as a natural extension, showing that models can be trained to be inherently more robust to sparse attention patterns, pushing the accuracy-sparsity frontier even further.
+The growing demand for long-context inference capabilities in Large Language Models (LLMs) has intensified the computational and memory bottlenecks inherent to the self-attention mechanism.
+To address this challenge, we introduce \algname{}, a drop-in, dynamic sparse attention mechanism that accelerates inference by using only a fixed scalar threshold to skip attention blocks.
+Our method targets practical inference deployment by removing the barriers to adoption present in existing works.
+As such, \algname{} eliminates training requirements, avoids expensive pre-computation passes, accelerates both prefill and decode across all major attention variants (MHA, GQA, MQA, and MLA), provides optimized support for modern hardware, and easily integrates into existing frameworks.
+This is achieved by reusing online softmax statistics to identify negligible attention scores, skipping softmax, value block loads, and the subsequent matrix multiplication.
+We demonstrate the \algname{} algorithm by delivering optimized kernels with negligible latency overhead.
+Our automated threshold calibration procedure reveals a simple inverse relationship between optimal threshold and context length, meaning we require only a single threshold each for prefill and decode per model.
+Preserving benchmark accuracy, we demonstrate a 1.52$\times$ speedup for prefill at 71.9\% sparsity and a 1.48$\times$ speedup for decode at 73.2\% sparsity on modern GPUs.

 ]

 \printAffiliationsAndNotice{\mlsysEqualContribution}